 This course covers a range of addictions, including both the illegal and legal drugs.
 Etiology and history of addictions in the United States are discussed, as well as different treatment strategies, including out-patient and residential, individual, group and family therapy.
-The different support groups are explored including the Twelve Step groups, along with alternative groups.
+The dif-